For me, it’s two ingredients that I bring to the table:

 Chet died in August of 2012, and the company was not the same for me so I resigned at the end of 2012.
 Later, as 2013 came to a close, I went on to write my Amazon #1 Best Seller: The Invisible Organization, which is a detailed blueprint explaining step-by-step how to transform a traditional physical infrastructure into a virtual powerhouse of a company.
 And then turn that organization into a marketing superpower.

 Since then, I have been involved in several exciting projects, including a partnership with Kevin Harrington, launching a new brand on the radio.
 I help companies leverage their radio presence and the leads that flow from massive campaigns, so this was a natural fit.
 You can read more about that here.

 I’ve helped hundreds of coaches build a profitable practice through my Master Class and through private client relationships.

 Now, my greatest passion is helping CEOs get extreme leverage by building independent “tribes” of Certified Consultants.
 This builds loyalty with your best clients and deeply engaging them through a powerful, integrated community which happens to drive massive profits year after year.
-Having done it for my own company and for clients, I’ve built powerful tools for my clients license their IP and to deploy their own Certified Consultant program quickly and successfully.
+Having done it for my own company and for clients, I’ve built powerful tools for my clients to license their IP and deploy their own Certified Consultant program quickly and successfully.

 I can talk more about my accomplishments but my testimonials page does that for me.
 Let’s discuss where you need to take your business now.